 Additional mount point considerations for SQL Server failover clustering include the following:

 - SQL Server Setup requires that the base drive of a mounted drive has an associated drive letter.
 For failover cluster installations, this base drive must be a clustered drive.
 Volume GUIDs are not supported in this release.

 - The base drive is the drive that is assigned the drive letter.
 The base cannot be shared among failover cluster instances.
 This is a usual restriction for failover clusters but is not a restriction on stand-alone, multi-instance servers.

 - Be careful when you set up your failover cluster to make sure that both the base drive and the mounted disks or volumes are listed as resources in the resource group.
 SQL Server Setup validates drive configuration as part of a failover cluster installation.

 Note As a best practice, do not use the letters A or B for a cluster.
 However, this reduces the number of possible instance to 23 instances per cluster.

-- The SQL Server 2005, SQL Server 2008, SQL Server 2008 R2, and SQL Server 2012 resource depends on the SQL network name resource and on the physical disk resources that hold the data.
+- The SQL Server resource in SQL Server 2005 and later versions depends on the SQL network name resource and on the physical disk resources that hold the data.
 Mount points and the host drive must be displayed as a cluster physical disk resource.
 Additionally, the physical disk that has a drive letter and each mounted volume must also be added as a SQL Server dependency.